Think Before You Commit: Is Personal Training For You?

 But if your current regime works for you, there’s no need to reinvent the wheel.
 Stick with what you’re doing unless your goals change or you notice a drop in the efficacy of your workouts.

 Injuries are very common in the gym, and they often stem from poor execution.
-If you’re constantly trying to increase your workload every session and still not entirely confident about your form, pro boxer personal trainer and Alexandrew Brandon David, 27, has this to say: “One of the benefits of having a personal trainer is expending less mental currency on programming one’s training and focusing more on the execution.”
+If you’re constantly trying to increase your workload every session and still not entirely confident about your form, pro boxer and personal trainer Alexandrew Brandon David has this to say: “One of the benefits of having a personal trainer is expending less mental currency on programming one’s training and focusing more on the execution.”

 On the flip side, if you’re conscientious about your form and not simply lifting more to boost your own ego, you can easily find videos of proper execution and compare them with your own.
 Also, you can always seek advice and guidance from veterans in the gym.
 Don’t be intimidated by their size or their frequent grunts — most are usually friendly and more than glad to help.

 Planning your workouts and meal prepping can be quite time-consuming — some of us would be considered lucky to even have time for a quick gym session during lunch or after hours!
 If this sounds like your predicament, the benefit of having a personal trainer is that he/she will do all of that for you.
 From researching the right diet and workout for you to incorporating it into your busy schedule, all you need to do is show up.

 On the other hand, if you have the time, there are several credible resources online that that will guide you in the right direction.
 An added benefit of doing your own research is that you will have a more in-depth understanding of your regime.